-This is an [ $\gg$ ] taken by a major healthcare provider to drive down surgeons fees under the pretext that somehow these surgical procedures have suddenly become less complex while requiring a lower level of competency to perform.
+This is an action taken by a major healthcare provider to drive down surgeons fees under the pretext that somehow these surgical procedures have suddenly become less complex while requiring a lower level of competency to perform.
 I believe this is entirely inappropriate.
-As a specialist orthopaedic surgeon with a sub-specialist foot and ankle interest, who now performs 90-100% only foot and ankle work both on the NHS and in private practice, I consider myself to have developed a level of competency that far outweighs the general orthopaedic surgeon.
+As a specialist gastroenterologist, I consider myself to have developed a high level of competency.
 This experience and expertise allows me to do more complex procedures, obtain better results and would therefore expect to attract a higher, rather than a lower, procedural code and remuneration package.

-[%] BUPA are not allowing their members to see those consultants who do not sign up to the BUPA partnership or who continue to charge outside of the BUPA fee schedule.
+BUPA are not allowing their members to see those consultants who do not sign up to the BUPA partnership or who continue to charge outside of the BUPA fee schedule.
 Moreover, they have threatened not to pay the hospital costs of such a member, if the member decides to pay the chosen consultants fees themselves.